 Next, consider using encryption to protect your sensitive files.
 Encryption scrambles your data, making it unreadable to anyone who doesn’t have the password.
 This is especially important for files stored in the cloud or on an external drive that could be lost or stolen.
 Finally, always keep copies of your backups in different physical locations to protect them from localized disasters like a fire or flood.

-The Best Tools and Software for Backups
+My Go-To Tools and Software for Backups

 Once you have a backup strategy in mind, the next step is to find the right tools to put it into action.
 The good news is that you don’t need to be a tech wizard to get everything set up.
 Many modern tools are designed to be user-friendly, helping you protect your precious memories with just a few clicks.
 From software that manages your files to the hardware that stores them, having the right setup makes all the difference in keeping your digital legacy safe.